codedragon/stacktrace/slides.md

-### You now know the importance of the stacktrace when reporting a bug, and will include it.<!-- .element: class="fragment" data-fragment-index="0" -->
+### You now know the importance of the stacktrace when reporting a bug, and will include it.

 ### Life lesson: When things go wrong, trouble shoot systematically.<!-- .element: class="fragment" data-fragment-index="1" -->